 Here is the 30-man roster for the 2023 WSM:

-- Tom Stoltman (United Kingdom) — Reigning WSM Champion
+- Tom Stoltman (United Kingdom) — Defending two-time WSM champion

 - Mitchell Hooper (Canada)